chrismalcolm/jspec/README.md

 # new stuff

 to run test
 python3 -m unittest test/test.py

-todo

-write test for matcher
+Look at TODOs for work to finish